Vibhugupta10616/Volume-Hand-control/README.md

 some Hand Gestures.<br>

 ### Introduction :
-This project is a use case of Hand Tracking technology As soon as the user shows up his hand in the video camera the application detects it and draws a bounding box around the hand.
+This project is a use case of Hand Tracking technology. <br>
+As soon as the user shows up his hand in the video camera the application detects it and draws a bounding box around the hand.
 Then according to the distance between user's Index finger and Thumb it displays the volume in the volume bar on the screen, to set this volume as the system's volume user has to bend his pinky finger simultaneously.

 ### Demo :
 <img src="Demo.gif" alt="this slowpoke moves"  width="780" height = "480">

 ### Main Libs Used :
 - OpenCV (for image processing and drawing)